mrkan/techLeadDiary/README.md

 Willingness as the largest deterent.
 Can we overcome it? - learning about blindspots.
 28/7 was a day of connecting with most team members.
 Realized high on willingness, ok on improvement.

+People are motivated by self defined practices, pulled back by processes.